United States as a tax haven: Extent

 Mark Hays of Global Witness said "the US is one of the easiest places to set up so-called anonymous shell companies", and Stefanie Ostfeld from the same organization said that "the US is just as big a secrecy jurisdiction as so many of these Caribbean countries and Panama".
 More than 1.1 million live legal entities were incorporated in Delaware at the end of 2014.
 An increasing number – more than 70% – of those were LLC.
 The Delaware Division of Corporations said in August 2015 that "an LLC entices all types of people since it is easy to operate and oversee", and Delaware is currently one of the few states without sales tax.
-Delaware does not tax companies which operate there, nor their royalty income.
+Delaware does not tax the companies that operate there, nor does it tax their royalty income.
 However, the LLC is more popular and often less expensive in states such as Wyoming, Nevada and Oregon.
 Approximately 668,000 anonymous LLCs are registered just in those three states.

 Parts of the country serve as havens for others, and for covert governmental actions.
 In the 1980s the Central Intelligence Agency (CIA) used Guam as the location for a trust incorporation.
 The CIA then used Guam as an offshore haven both from taxes and from scrutiny in the course of operating a Hawaiian front company.

+The European Union includes the US Territories of American Samoa, Guam and the U.S. Virgin Islands in its list of non-cooperative jurisdictions for tax purposes.

+In 2024, Wyoming was the state with the most corporate registrations per capita.

+On January 20, 2025, President Donald Trump withdrew the United States from the Global minimum corporate tax rate.